-Volunteers are an essential and valued part of Gingerbread, and we hope that you will enjoy volunteering with us and feel a full part of our team.
-Volunteers not only assist in our offices, ensuring it all runs smoothly, but they also help boost our fundraising and policy campaigns, support Gingerbread at events and raise awareness of what we do as an organisation.
+Volunteers are an essential and valued part of Gingerbread, and we hope that you will enjoy volunteering with us and feel a part of our team.
+Volunteers not only assist in our offices, ensuring it all runs smoothly, but they also help boost our fundraising and policy campaigns, support Gingerbread at events and raise awareness of what we do.
 A huge THANK YOU to the many Gingerbread volunteers who have contributed their time and effort towards us over the years.

 Why volunteer with Gingerbread?

 Volunteering at Gingerbread is a fantastic opportunity to: